IQ and Age

 The unexplained "Flynn effect"(the apparent rising of average IQ scores over time) is mostly related to fluid intelligence.
 Flynn writes: "Different kinds of IQ tests show different rates of gain: Culture-reduced tests of fluid intelligence show gains of as much as 20 points per generation (30 years); performance tests show 10 -- 20 points; and verbal tests sometimes show 10 points or below.
 Tests closest to the content of school taught subjects, such as arithmetic reasoning, general information, and vocabulary, show modest or nil gains.
 More often than not, gains are similar at all IQ levels."
-One of the best analyses of the Flynn effect is at the bottom third of http://www.vdare.com/sailer/lynn_and_flynn.htm That site's graph of 124 IQ studies from 1914 to 1998 indicates that European vs African IQ's maintain their same relative positions, while Asian IQ's may be increasing.(perhaps due to better child nutrition).
+A useful general article on the Flynn effect is at https://en.wikipedia.org/wiki/Flynn_effect

 Go to:Emotional Intelligence increases with age

 The ads below are placed by Google.com - they are not necessarily endorsed by this site